tititg34/homebridge-homeassistant/README.md

 ### Sensor Support

-Carbon dioxide (CO2), humidity, light and temperature sensors are currently supported.
+Air quality, carbon dioxide (CO2), humidity, light and temperature sensors are currently supported.

+- Air quality sensors will be found if an entity has its unit of measurement set to `aqi` _or_ `homebridge_sensor_type` is set to `air_quality` on the entity.
 - Light sensors will be found if an entity has its unit of measurement set to `lux` _or_ `homebridge_sensor_type` is set to `light` on the entity.
 - Temperature sensors will be found if an entity has its unit of measurement set to `°C` or `°C`.
 - Humidity sensors will be found if an entity has its unit of measurement set to `%` and has an entity ID containing `humidity` _or_ `homebridge_sensor_type` is set to `humidity` on the entity.